 During the Great Depression, high unemployment affected millions of Americans.
 In this audio story, people who lived through the depression as young people share their experiences of being out of work and hungry, and depending on relatives or strangers for food.
 The lack of any government safety net for the unemployed meant that people who could not find work were on their own, and many had to resort to begging to survive.

 The mascot of a high school in Bucks County Pennsylvania, north of Philadelphia, is being challenged.
-The Redskins name and the image of a Native American warrior has been deemed offensive by a preliminary panel of the Pennsylvania Human Relations Commission.
+The name ‘Redskins’ accompanied by the image of a Native American warrior has been deemed offensive by a preliminary panel of the Pennsylvania Human Relations Commission.
 A parent at the high school, who is Native American, complained to the school nearly two years ago that the mascot was an offensive racial slur and was used to discriminate against her son.
-The school district argues that the mascot is not offensive and is fighting for the right to keep the Redskins name, either officially or to use as a nickname.
-Listen to learn more about the controversy from the Commission, schoolboard, and the students’ perspective.
+The school district argues that the mascot is not insulting and is fighting for the right to keep the ‘Redskins’ name, either officially or to use as a nickname.
+Listen to learn more about the controversy from the Commission, schoolboard, and the students’ perspectives.